Smoke inhalation: Epidemiology

 The U.S. Fire Administration reported almost 1.3 million fires in 2019 causing 3,704 deaths and almost 17,000 injuries.
-Residential fires were found to be most often cooking related and resulted in the highest amount of deaths when compared to other fire types such as vehicle and outdoor fires.
+Residential fires were found to be most often cooking related and resulted in the highest number of deaths when compared to other fire types such as vehicle and outdoor fires.

 It has been found that men have higher rates of fire-related death and injury than women do, and that African American and American Indian men have higher rates of fire-related death and injury than other ethnic and racial groups.
 The age group with the highest rate of death from smoke inhalation is people over 85, while the age group with the highest injury rate is people of ages 50–54.
 Some reports also show increased rates of death and injury in children, due to their lower physical and mental capabilities.

 In 2019, the overall U.S. national fire death rate was 10.7 people per million population and the injury rate was 50.6 people per million population.
 According to the U.S. Fire Administration, the deaths in the United States that were caused by a fire fluctuated over the past 10 years.
 The administration recorded the increase of deaths between 2012 and 2021, and concluded an increase of 18% per million.
 Smoke inhalation injury is the most common cause of death in fire victims.
 Fire victims with both burns to their body and smoke inhalation injury have increased mortality rate and length of hospital stay compared to those with burns alone.